hantsy/jakartaee8-starter-boilerplate/docs/05prod.md

 jakartaee8-starter-675889c77-pd7kw   0/1     ContainerCreating   0          3m21s
 ```

-When the status becomes *Running*, it is ready for accessing.
+When the status becomes *Running*, it is ready for accessing from client.

 ```bash
 $ kubectl get pods